leonkoech/Easytax/readme.md

 ![build: passing](https://img.shields.io/badge/build-passing-brightgreen)

-A simple automation script that logs into your kra account and files your taxes with one command
+A simple automation script that logs into your kra account and files your taxes with one command Currently works for Chrome users.
+Will create Firefox version soon

 ## Requirements